I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 I used a hot food box because preventing water heat resistant and very economical.
 And more importantly, it increases the safety of the children.
 When riding a bicycle in the evening.

-3V Blinking LED circuit using transistor
+3V Dual LED flasher circuit

-In the circuit below.
-We use BC549 transistor and not need Resistor limit current to LEDs.
+We can assemble all components on a breadboard.
+We use BC548 transistors and do not need a Resistor limit current to LEDs.

 and He tests it as the video below.